 Half-Life is one of our favourite games.
 In fact, I’ve got Half Life2 running in a window somewhere right now… The guy who helped bring this amazing story to life?
 Retro gaming legend Marc Laidlaw himself dropped by the AA “offices” to tell us about the glory days and why collaboration is always the best way forward…

-***Check back Monday 24th July for our Half-Life/Counter Strike special podcast!***
+***Check out our Half-Life/Counter Strike special podcast!***

 How did you get the opportunity to work for Valve?